lantunes/interpolatd/README.md

 ```

 The Interpolator class is generic.
 The type parameter is the type of
-argument (in this case a String) expected in the interpolator's *interpolate()*
+argument (in this case a String) expected in the Interpolator's *interpolate()*
 method, as you'll see next.

-Next, you configure the interpolator:
+Next, you configure the Interpolator:

 ```java
 interpolator.when().enclosedBy("#{").and("}")